 The key to reducing swelling with elevation is to get the injury above the level of your heart.
 This decreases blood flow to the area which means less swelling.
 Sometimes you may have to adjust how you are sitting or lying down and reclining in necessary.
 If it is a lower leg injury like an ankle, keeping your feet up will decrease the fluid from pooling into your ankles.

-As mentioned in the intro, there are many ways to reduce swelling, but this method has been tried and true for a long time.
-Swelling that lingers for long periods can stem from other serious medical issues and should not be ignored.
+This method has been tried and true for a long time serious medical issues and should not be ignored.
 If the RICE method does not seem to be working for you and swelling continues to linger or worsen, please do not hesitate to contact your doctor and get evaluated.

 Physical therapy can play a major role in the reduction of swelling within the body.
 Therapists can use modalities such as ice, electrical stimulation, heat, laser, and soft tissue mobilization to help you get rid of swelling within your body.